 - Dairy Farming

 Use of water and soil resources to be according to their potentialities.
-Thus, crop combinations and agricultural activities are selected and introduced on the basis of carrying capacity of soil and water resources.
-For example,
+Thus, crop combinations and agricultural activities are selected and introduced based on the carrying capacity of soil and water resources.
+For example, the introduction of Horticulture in Northern European Hills as are alternative to Jhum Cultivation and introduction of cultivation of Oilseeds, Pulses, Millets, Horticulture, and Forestry in Semi-dry and dry regions.

 Strategy & Implementation